U.N. Security Council calls for release of Myanmar's Suu Kyi, Biden tells generals to go

 “Lights are shining in the dark,” said Min Ko Naing, a veteran of past campaigns against military rule, in a call to action.
 “We need to show how many people are against this unfair coup.”

-Hlaing has moved quickly to consolidate his grip on power.
-He told a business group on Wednesday night he could remain in charge for six months after a one-year state of emergency ends in order to hold fair elections.
+Hlaing told a business group on Wednesday night he could remain in charge for six months after a one-year state of emergency ends in order to hold fair elections.

-But in a show of defiance to the generals, about a dozen lawmakers from Suu Kyi’s party convened a symbolic parliamentary session on Thursday.
+In a show of defiance, about a dozen lawmakers from Suu Kyi’s party convened a symbolic parliamentary session on Thursday.

 The daughter of the former British colony’s independence hero Aung San and the longtime leader of its democracy movement, Suu Kyi spent about 15 years under house arrest between 1989 and 2010.
 She was awarded the Nobel Peace Prize in 1991.